shamalli/mapbox/wp-content/plugins/raw-html/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Improved compatibility with plugins that change or hide the WordPress version number.
+* Tested up to WordPress 6.1.1 and 6.2-alpha.

+= 1.6.3 =
+* Fixed a potential PHP warning about an expression being passed by reference.
+* Tested up to WordPress 5.5-alpha.

+= 1.6.2 =
+* Fixed a conflict with Jetpack that could cause the plugin to trigger a fatal error during certain cron jobs.
+* Tested up to WordPress 5.3.

+= 1.6.1 =
+* Fixed a conflict with the "AMP Stories" plugin.
+This fix may also help with current or future conflicts with other plugins that remove the default post filters.

+= 1.6 =
+* Added a way to preserve `[raw]` blocks in post excerpts.
+* Enabled the "Raw HTML" metabox for custom post types.
+* Tested up to WP 5.2 (only with the Classic Editor).

 = 1.5.1 =
 * Added limited support for the page builder included with GoodLayers themes (e.g. Mediso).